tc-functors/docs/src/content/docs/ui/inspector.md

 description: HTMX-based Inspector UI
 ---

-The `inspector` is an in-built HTMX-based UI to inspect core tc entities in the filesystem.
+The `inspector` is a built-in HTMX-based UI to inspect core tc entities in the filesystem.
 It also has an interface to generate topologies using LLM models specific to tc.

 By default, `inspector` uses SurrealDB in-memory mode.